 Jacquie West Farbman (Gyrokinesis) is a certified Gyrokinesis instructor with an M.A. degree in Movement Sciences from Columbia University.
 As a professional dancer she performed with Charles Weidman Dance Theatre and other dance companies in NY and California.
 She taught modern dance and ballet at a performing arts high school for 25 years and teaches dance at Ocean County College, NJ.
 Recently she performed in Global Water Dances at the Jersey shore and in a solo dance to the poetry of Bonnie Hoag at Hubbard Hall.

-Darcy May (Irish Step) is a 1985 graduate of the University of the Arts, Philadelphia.
+Darcy May (Drawing) is a 1985 graduate of the University of the Arts, Philadelphia where she majored in illustration.
 She studied Irish Dance as a child at Fay and O’Connell School of Irish Dance in Pearl River, NY, and danced with Wild Irish Acres of Saratoga Springs.
 Darcy has taught at Hubbard Hall since 2004.
 She also illustrates children’s books.

-Bliss McIntosh (Tune Jam) has a BA in Ethnomusicology from Wesleyan University and has been a musician/ craftsperson/ dancer/ gardener/ cook for her whole life, passing on her knowledge along the way to anyone who will come along for the ride.
+Bliss McIntosh (Tune Jam, Community Garden) has a BA in Ethnomusicology from Wesleyan University and has been a musician/ craftsperson/ dancer/ gardener/ cook for her whole life, passing on her knowledge along the way to anyone who will come along for the ride.

-Lindsay Shaner (Hip Hop, Beginning Ballet & Tap, Parent & Me) received her B.S. in Dance from Radford University, graduating with honors.
-Since then, she has performed professionally with Footworks Percusive Dance Ensemble and spent the past 15 years teaching.
-While she has experience teaching, ballet, tap, jazz, modern, pointe, and hip hop, Lindsay’s focus and passion for the last several years has been teaching creative movement and ballet to 2-5yr olds.
+Lindsay Shaner (Intro to Tap, Tap 1, Pre-Ballet, Intro to Ballet, Ballet 1, Ballet 2) received her B.S. in Dance from Radford University, graduating with honors.
+Since then, she has performed professionally with Footworks Percusive Dance Ensemble and spent the past 18 years teaching.